mcrco/obsidian/Linear Algebra/System of Linear Equations.md

 \end{align}
 $$

-But we can also use matrices.
+But we can also use [[Row Reduction and Echelon Forms|matrices]].
 The original equation is

 $$
 \begin{pmatrix}